Azure/azure-kusto-node/azure-kusto-ingest/README.md

 KustoConnectionStringBuilder.withAadUserPasswordAuthentication(`https://${clusterName}.kusto.windows.net`,'username','password');
 ```

-Authority is optional, as it is inferd from the domain ('user@microsoft.com' would make the authority 'microsoft.com').
+Authority is optional *when it can be inferred from the domain* ('user@microsoft.com' would make the authority 'microsoft.com').
 In any case it is possible to pass the authority id
 ```javascript
 KustoConnectionStringBuilder.withAadUserPasswordAuthentication(`https://ingest-${clusterName}.kusto.windows.net`,'username','password','authorityId');